julien-arino/3MC-PIMS-ICMS-Winnipeg-2025/information.md

 When you arrive at 17 Sifton Road, please call the Don on duty at (204) 291-5687, who will assist you with your check-in and help you get settled.
 A Don is on duty 24/7.

 ## Supported local students
 Lunches and dinners will be provided for the duration of the school at the Daily Bread Café.

+## Instructors
+Instructors will be housed at the Pembina Hall Residence.
+Check in at Arthur Mauro Residence (120 Dafoe Rd), where you will receive keys.
+Breakfasts, lunches and dinners will be provided for the duration of the school at the Daily Bread Café.

 ## Maps